LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 What does the glucagon receptor component contribute to GLP-3’s pharmacology? (for educational purposes only)

 The glucagon receptor (GCGR) agonist component distinguishes GLP-3 from dual GIP/GLP-1 agonists.
 Glucagon receptor activation in preclinical models has been associated with increased hepatic lipid oxidation and elevated energy expenditure through thermogenic pathways.
 In cell-based assays, GLP-3 activates GCGR-mediated cAMP signaling, engaging hepatic metabolic pathways distinct from those activated by GLP-1R or GIPR.
 The inclusion of GCGR agonism creates a pharmacological profile not achievable with mono- or dual-agonist compounds, engaging liver, pancreas, and adipose tissue receptor populations simultaneously.
-Research compound — not outside laboratory research use.
+For laboratory research use only.

 Citation: Coskun T, Urva S, Roell WC, et al. Cell Metab.
 2022;34(9):1234-1247.e9.
 PubMed